dreymentov/Lesson-AR-in-Unity/README.md

+# Hello all!
+I'm Dmitriy Storozhuk and i am deaf pleople.
+I like to study Unity to use the potential to create a lot of games =)

+# About repo and help use it

 # AR Foundation Samples

 Example projects that use [*AR Foundation 4.1*](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html) and demonstrate its functionality with sample assets and components.